MarkLodato/ITE/ITE/6/README.md

 > attestation if the current timestamp is greater than this value, optionally
 > allowing for a window of clock skew.
 >
-> _Reason for deletion:_ It’s not clear that this is a general feature of an
+> _Reason for deletion:_ It's not clear that this is a general feature of an
 > attestation.
 Why should attestations be repudiable?
 If something was true at
 > some time in the past, the fact that it was true at some time in the past
-> doesn’t expire.
+> doesn't expire.
 Thus, the expiration should really be handled in the details
 > layer.
 And as for signature expiration, that should be handled by the
 > authentication layer, not the binding layer.